chandrasg/csl-lab/team/index.md

 #### Post Dogtoral Researcher

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-- 3+ (dog) years experience managing bone portfolios
-- Strong desire to learn tricks and go on walkies
-- Aptitude to sit and stay
+We have an opening for a postdoc position at the intersection of CS x Psychology.
+The position is for a 1 year term with the possibility to renew it.

-{% include link.html type="external" link="https://google.com/" text="Apply Now" icon="" style="button" %}
+{% include link.html type="external" link="https://bit.ly/penn_postdoc_css" text="Apply Now" icon="" style="button" %}
 {:.center}

 {% include section.html %}